 - 1. Input signals may overshoot to VCCQ + 1.0V for periods less than 2ns during transitions. - 2.
 Input signals may undershoot to VSS 1.0V for periods less than 2ns during transitions. - 3.
-BCR[5:4] = 01b (default setting of one-half drive strength). - 4.
+BCR[5:4] = 01b. - 4.
 This parameter is specified with the outputs disabled to avoid external loading effects.
 The user must add the current required to drive output capacitance expected in the actual system. - 5.
-ISB (max) values measured with PAR set to FULL ARRAY and at +85°C. In order to achieve low standby current, all inputs must be driven to either VCCQ or VSS.
-ISB might be slightly higher for up to 500ms after power-up, or when entering standby mode.
+ISB (max) values measured with PAR set to FULL ARRAY and at 85°C. In order to achieve low standby current, all inputs must be driven to either VCCQ or VSS.
+ISB might be slightly higher for up to 500ms after power-up, or when entering standby mode. - 6.
+ISB (typ) is the average ISB at 25°C and VCC = VCCQ = 1.8V.
+This parameter is verified during characterization, and is not 100% tested.